jMetal/jMetalPy/docs/source/examples/observer.rst

 Observer entities
 ========================

-It is possible to attach any number of observers to any algorithm to retrieve information from each iteration.
+It is possible to attach any number of observers to any algorithm to get information from each iteration.
 For example, a basic algorithm observer will print the number of evaluations, the objectives from the best individual in the population and the computing time:

 .. code-block:: python